aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/23_DeployCoder.md

 kubectl get service coder -n coder -w
 ```

 This process typically takes 3-5 minutes.
 You'll see the EXTERNAL-IP change from **pending** to an AWS load balancer hostname.
+Additionally, as this EKS Cluster is using Auto-Mode, you may see Karpenter dynamically scaling out/in Nodes during Helm deployments.

+Occasionally, this causes the PostgreSQL pod to change Nodes, and cause the deployed Coder pod(s) to reconnect to the DB before they are fully operational again.

 #### Step 4: Retrieve Load Balancer Information